 Do you have a minister?
-Not yet, but Cathy Merchant is currently our minister-in-training.
+Not yet, but Cathy Merchant is currently our Interfaith Leader.
 She worked as the Associate Minister of the Living Interfaith Church for three years and is currently attending seminary.
-Once she receives her Master’s in Divinity and gets ordained, she will officially be our Interfaith minister.
+Once she receives her Master’s in Divinity, she will be ordained as an official Interfaith minister.

 Who is involved in your community?
-The Living Interfaith Sanctuary is just starting out and has only had one gathering, so far, but at that event, we had participants from Christian, Muslim, Jewish, Buddhist, and Indigenous traditions.
-Our sister congregation also has participants from Taoist, Wiccan, Humanist, Baha’i, and atheist backgrounds.
+Our Living Interfaith communities have participants from Christian, Muslim, Jewish, Buddhist, Hindu, Wiccan, Baha’i, Humanist, Indigenous, Taoist, and atheist traditions.
 So long as you are not specifically coming to our services to try to convert people to your own tradition or to demean anyone, you are more than welcome to join us.

 Are you gay, lesbian, and trans friendly?
 Yes, absolutely!
-Both Living Interfaith congregations already have LGBTQA members and would love to have more.
+Both Living Interfaith congregations already have several queer members and would love to have more.
 We believe in the sanctity of all consensual, loving relationships and gender expressions.
 All are welcome!

 What about kids?
 Can I bring my kids and/or breastfeed there?
 Yes, definitely!
 There is actually a wonderful kids’ play space inside the sanctuary, itself, so you can sit with your children and have them play during and after the service.
 Babies and children of all ages are welcome, and breastfeeding is completely fine.
-The minister-in-training will likely have her two small children with her in attendance each week, and they would love more kids to play with, if you’d like to bring them.
+The Interfaith Leader usually has her two small children with her in attendance each week, and they would love more kids to play with, if you’d like to bring them.

 Do you have services every week?
 We meet every other Saturday at 10am so that participants are free to attend other services on the off-weeks.
 You can find our annual service schedule here.
 Our services are an hour long, and we have a social hour immediately after every service.
 All members and guests are invited to participate.